Heart Rhythm Box is a collection of web-paged style presentations in clinical cardiac electrophysiology topics.

 DDD 60, AVD 300ms, Boston Insignia.
 One day after initial implantation.

-Failure to sense and capture of atrial lead
+Atrial lead failred to sense and capture of the atrium

 CXR and Device EGM shows atrial lead dislodgement into right ventricle.